bdmarti-wq/skyrimnet_chatterbox/README.md

 Edit `skyrimnet_config.txt` if you would like to use the controls from the SkyrimNet UI.

-Be sure to change the values in SkyrimNet UI before loading your save, errors will occur with some values.
+Be sure to change the values in SkyrimNet UI before loading your save; some value combinations may cause errors.
 Randomize Seed should usually be Disabled.

-All other Audio fields are ignored.
+All other SkyrimNet Audio fields are ignored by this integration.

 - MIN_P: Modern way to control speech quality (newer method)